ubports/click/doc/file-format.rst

 Control area
 ============

-Every Click package must include the following two control fields:
+Every Click package must include the following control fields:

+ * Package: unique name for the application
  * Click-Version: the current version number of this specification
  * Click-Base-System: the current version number of the base system

-The package manager must refuse to process packages where either field is missing or unparseable.
-It must refuse to process packages where either version compares newer than the corresponding version it implements (according to rules equivalent to "dpkg --compare-versions").
+The package manager must refuse to process packages where any of these fields are missing or unparseable.
+It must refuse to process packages where either Click-Version or Click-Base-System compares newer than the corresponding version it implements (according to rules equivalent to "dpkg --compare-versions").
 It may refuse to process packages whose Click-Version field has an older major number than the version it implements (although future developers are encouraged to maintain the maximum possible degree of compatibility with packages in the wild).
 It may refuse to process packages whose Click-Base-System field is older than the version it implements, depending on library compatibility decisions made by the maintainers of that base system.

+The Package field identifies the application; every package in the app store has a unique Package identifier, and the app store will reject clashes.
+It is the developer's responsibility to choose a unique identifier.
+The recommended approach is to follow the Java package name convention, i.e.
+"com.mydomain.myapp", starting with the reverse of an Internet domain name owned by the person or organisation developing the application; note that it is not necessary for the application to contain any Java code in order to use this convention.

 All dependency relations are forbidden.
 Packages implicitly depend on the entire contents of the Click base system, managed elsewhere.